-Other Nebraska Wesleyan Students find their optimal path to engineering credentials and career through a 4-year NWU bachelor's degree in Physics, followed by a master's program in Engineering at another institution.
-Our students have successfully gained graduate admission to University of Nebraska - Lincoln and prestigious universities nationwide.
+Other Nebraska Wesleyan students find their optimal path to engineering credentials and career through a 4-year NWU bachelor's degree in Physics, followed by a master's program in Engineering at another institution.
+Our students have successfully gained graduate admission to UNL and prestigious universities nationwide.